trynova/website/pages/blog/internals-of-nova-part-2.md

 }

 struct ArrayHeapVec {
     // Note: Invalid Rust, 'cap' cannot be referred to as const generic.
-This
-    // is only to show the idea.
+    // This is only to show the concept.
     ptr: *mut ArrayHeapData<cap>,
     // Note: Use u32's as we index using u32; usize would be unnecessarily large.
     len: u32,
     /// Number of ArrayHeapData that were allocated behind ptr, ie. the size of
     /// the ptr allocation.
+This is the `<cap>` above.
     cap: u32,
     backing_objects: HashMap<Array, OrdinaryObject>,
 }
 ```

-Our Array "heap vector" is a pointer to three sequential arrays of data of
+Our Array "heap vector" is a pointer to three sequential arrays of
-`ElementIndex` (a `u32`), `u32`, and `ElementCapacityWritability` (a `u8`).
-(For
+`ElementIndex` (effectively a `u32`), `u32` length, and
-the #dark-arts folks out there: These should actually be `MaybeUninit<T>` for
+`ElementCapacityWritability` (a `u8`).
+(These should actually be
-each slice.
-I'm saving keystrokes.)
-A single Array owns one index from each
+`MaybeUninit<T>` for each slice but I'm saving keystrokes.)
+An Array owns one
-slice, meaning that effectively an Array's static data is made up of a
+item in each slice (the index determined by its value), meaning that an Array's
-`(ElementIndex, u32, ElementCapacityWritability)` tuple, which is 9 bytes in
+heap data is effectively an `(ElementIndex, u32, ElementCapacityWritability)`
-total (we get to ignore padding because of the homogenous slices).
-This is
+tuple, which is 9 bytes in total (we get to ignore padding because of the
-effectively an in-memory database of three data columns, where each Array owns
+homogenous slices).
+You can view this as an in-memory database of three dense
-one row in the database.

-Additionally, the backing object references of Arrays are kept on the side in a
+columns.

+Additionally a fourth sparse column of backing object references is needed.
+This
-`backing_objects` hash map.
-Arrays that have named properties set on them or
+is the `backing_objects` hash map.
+Arrays with properties (aside from 'length')
-that have prototypes that differ from `Array.prototype` have an entry in this
+or a non-default prototype require an entry in this column.
+The absolute
-map.
-The absolute majority of Arrays do not have these and thus we avoid the
+majority of Arrays do not have these and thus we avoid the need to allocate any
-need to allocate any memory for them in this way.
-This does assume that we can
+memory for them in this way.
+This does assume that we can know the Array's Realm
-know the proper Realm in which the Array was created in so that we can create a
-backing object with the correct Realm's `Array.prototype` intrinsic but if we
+so that we can create a backing object with that Realm's `Array.prototype`
-keep a separate Heap for each Realm then this is trivially knowable.
-Firefox's
+intrinsic but if we keep a separate Heap for each Realm then this is not a
-SpiderMonkey has precisely this sort of Realm-specific heap setup, so we are not
-beating a new path into unknown wilds here.
+problem.

 While the above is what I want our Array heap to eventually look like, we are
 not there yet.
 Currently Nova's Array heap vector looks like this: